aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/teleport-integration-guide.md

 This guide walks through a concrete, production-grade implementation using Teleport and CockroachDB in a multi-region deployment.
 In this architecture, CockroachDB plays two distinct roles:

-1. **Teleport storage backend** — persisting access control state, identity metadata, and session information.
+1. **Teleport storage backend**: persisting access control state, identity metadata, and session information.
-2. **Teleport-protected resource** — where access to a CockroachDB cluster itself is secured using Teleport's Database Service.
+2. **Teleport-protected resource**: where access to a CockroachDB cluster itself is secured using Teleport's Database Service.

 ### Prerequisites